sachinkun21/IOT_Analytics/README.md

 ## Introduction to IoT Analytics

 ### What is IoT?
-- IoT == Internet of Things
+#### IoT == Internet of Things
-- Network of connected devices: Measure and collect data Interact with environment
+- Network of connected devices
+- Measure and collect data Interact with environment

 ### IoT Devices:
 #### Connected devices